Wilhelmus: Origins of lyrics

 The origins of the lyrics are uncertain.
-"Wilhelmus" was first written some time between the start of the Eighty Years' War in April 1568 and the capture of Brielle on 1 April 1572.
-Soon after the anthem was finished, it was said that either former Antwerp mayor Philips of Marnix or the politician Dirck Coornhert wrote the lyrics.
+"Wilhelmus" was first written some time between the start of the Eighty Years' War in April 1568 and the capture of Brielle on 1 April 1572, since the lyrics do not mention the latter event, even though it was a pivotal turning point in the struggle.
+The song is first attested in 1573: in a contemporary account of its performance during the siege of Haarlem and in the oldest surviving textual version, a German translation from the same year.
+The oldest surviving complete Dutch text dates from a Geuzenliedboek printed in 1577–1578.

+Soon after the anthem was finished, it was said that either former Antwerp mayor Philips of Marnix, Lord of Saint-Aldegonde or the politician Dirck Coornhert wrote the lyrics.
 However, this is disputed as neither Marnix nor Coornhert ever mentioned that they had written the lyrics, even though the song was immensely popular in their time.
 "Wilhelmus" also has some odd rhymes in it.
 In some cases the vowels of certain words were altered to allow them to rhyme with other words.
 Some see this as evidence that neither Marnix or Coornhert wrote the anthem, as they were both experienced poets when "Wilhelmus" was written, and it is said they would not have taken these small liberties.
 Hence some believe that the lyrics of the Dutch national anthem were the creation of someone who just wrote one poem for the occasion and then disappeared from history.
 A French translation of "Wilhelmus" appeared around 1582.

 Recent stylometric research has mentioned Pieter Datheen as a possible author of the text of the Dutch national anthem.
 By chance, Dutch and Flemish researchers (Meertens Institute, Utrecht University and University of Antwerp) discovered a striking number of similarities between his style and the style of the national anthem.